bkatzung/kcsg-kartra-pages/readme.txt

 database, eliminating several steps in the display process
 * Also uses your WordPress site icons instead of Kartra site icons
 * Ensures SEO efforts will be attributed to your WordPress domain

+== Disclaimer ==

+KCSG Kartra Pages is a free plugin by Brian Katzung of Kappa Computer Solutions, LLC and BusRes.com Business Resources.
+It is not affiliated with, endorsed, or supported by Kartra or Genesis Digital.

 == Screenshots ==